xavier268/mylisp/README.md

 New keywords :

 * ( debug value ) sets the debug/trace level
-* ( join-path p1 p2 ... ) constructs a path from path components
+* ( join-path p1 p2 ... ) constructs a path from path components, using system file separator
 * ( load fullPathName ) loads and evaluate a file
 * ( file-sep ) retuns the system file separator
 * ( version ) gets the current version of the interpreter

 Extended behaviour vs standard :
-* (display x1 x2 ...) : display can display zero or more than one Terms.
+* (display x1 x2 ...) : display can display zero, one or more Terms.
+* ( help keyword) : display online help for keyword